-- The locals in Ireland are known for being friendly.
+- The Scottish and Irish in particular are known for being friendly.
 Spark up conversation in the pubs and you may even find a new friend.

 - It’s tempting to take pictures at every corner or of every pint you purchase, but remember that life in the UK and Ireland is all about living in the moment.
 Enjoy it!

 - When at the pubs with a group, it’s common for each person to take turns “buying a round” for the rest of the group.
 Try it out with your new friends!